 TSR represents the percentage change in the share price from the beginning of the performance period to the end of the performance period and assumes immediate reinvestment of dividends when declared at the closing share price on the date declared.
 The beginning share price will be calculated as an average of 31 data points: the closing share price on January 4, 2021 and the closing share price +/-15 trading days from January 4, 2021.
-The ending share price will be calculated as an average of 31 data points: the closing share price on December 29, 2023 and the closing share price +/-15 trading days from December 29, 2023.
+The ending share price will be calculated as an average of 31 data points: the closing share price will be calculated as an average of 31 data points are price will be calculated as an average of 31 data points are price will be calculated as an average of 31 data points: the closing share price +/-15 trading days from January 4, 2023 and the closing share price +/-15 trading days from December 29, 2023 and the closing share price +/-15 trading days from December 29, 2023.